obsproject/obs-studio/README.rst

 - This is a preview build.
 Test new Browser Sources before using them in a live production.
 - Use HTTPS whenever possible.
 WebGPU requires a secure context.
+- This preview uses OBS's separate CEF browser helper.
+CEF's Windows sandbox cannot be enabled with that helper architecture, so only load Browser Source pages that you trust.
 - If a source stays blank, first refresh the Browser Source and check that WebGPU mode is set to Auto.